Earl Foreman

 Earl Marin Foreman (March 29, 1924 – January 23, 2017) was an American lawyer and sports executive.

-Foreman practiced law in the District of Columbia.
+Foreman practiced law in the District of Columbia (Washington D.C.).
 He was the owner of the short-lived Washington Whips professional soccer club of the NASL and a minority owner of the Baltimore Bullets franchise in the National Basketball Association.
-He was owner of the Washington Caps/Virginia Squires of the American Basketball Association.
+He was the owner of the Washington Caps/Virginia Squires of the American Basketball Association.
 At one time, he also owned an interest in the Philadelphia Eagles of the National Football League.

 Early life

 Born in Baltimore, Maryland.
-Foreman served in the United States Army during World War II and was a medic.
-He graduated from University of Maryland and University of Maryland School of Law.
+Foreman served in the United States Army during World War II and he was a medic.
+He graduated from the University of Maryland in College Park and University of Maryland School of Law.